rogeliog/flight-dropdown/README.md

 [![Build Status](https://secure.travis-ci.org/rogeliog/flight-dropdown.png)](http://travis-ci.org/rogeliog/flight-dropdown)

-A [Flight](https://github.com/flightjs/flight) component for creating dropdowns
+A [Flight](https://github.com/flightjs/flight) component for creating dropdowns.

+flight-dropdown only takes care of the JS part of the dropdown and leaves styling to the user.

 ## Installation